The following links contain helpful information for students interested in admission into graduate school in the department of political science:

 - Scores must not be more than two years old.
 Photocopies or other duplication of scores are not acceptable.
 They must be sent directly to UH by the Educational Testing Service (ETS).
 When ordering scores, be sure to include the University of Houston's ETS School Code 6870.

-- Syllabus, catalog, or bulletin translated into English, from the foreign college or university attended, which describes course work taken, will be required before a transfer credit evaluation can be completed.
+- Syllabus, catalog or bulletin translated into English from the foreign college or university attended that describes coursework taken will be required before a transfer credit evaluation can be completed.

-- Statement of Understanding.
-The Statement of Understanding is a form explaining the conditions of acceptance into all University of Houston Graduate Studies program.
+- Statement of Understanding The Statement of Understanding is a form explaining the conditions of acceptance into the University of Houston graduate studies program.
 This form must be signed by all international students.